Szczytu/LoRa-sx1278-and-Raspberry-Pi-Pico/README.md

   <img src="https://github.com/user-attachments/assets/e9c4ae54-95f7-48a5-b9be-bb539ff9038a">
 </p>

+> [!IMPORTANT]
+> To upload the program you need some IDE environment, e.g. Thonny or Virtual Studio Code (VSC need extension MiroPico)

 Upload the program by right-clicking on the main.py file and then selecting "Upload project to Pico".

 <p align="center">